Breeds

 Effective Obedience Training Techniques

-Start puppies with 5-minute sessions three times daily, focusing on one command like “sit” or “stay.”
+Begin with 5-minute sessions three times a day and concentrate on a single command such as sit or stay with puppies.
 Rotate tasks weekly to prevent boredom.
-For leash manners, stop moving when tension occurs—resume only when the leash slackens.
+In the case of leash manners, stop when you feel tension- continue only when the leash is slack.
 Reward loose-leash walking with high-value snacks like chicken bits.

 Managing Barking and Behavior Challenges